 - 1. Applicant may submit a program application at posted application times when student has met STEP ONE Pre-application requirements, and STEP TWO: Prerequisite Semester is in progress or complete. - 2.
 Applicants must submit all required documentation with the nursing application during the posted application week or the application will be void.
 Late applications will not be accepted. - 3.
 Qualified applicants will be invited via written communication from the Nursing Program Director to take the designated nursing admission test, such as Kaplan, HESI, TEAS, or equivalent.
-Qualified applicants may only test once per application cycle. - 4.
+Qualified applicants may only test once per application cycle.
+Kaplan admission scores from previous applicant testing periods may be used in lieu of retesting, if the scores are no more than one year old.
+If the student tests during the current application cycle the current test score will be used to determine admission status. - 4.
 Admission will follow the admission procedure detailed above. - 5.
 Students who are not accepted to the Nursing Program may apply at the next posted application time.

 Readmission Requirements: Any student wishing to re-enroll in the nursing clinical courses must follow the outlined readmission process in the Nursing Student Handbook.
 Students who fail a nursing course, or withdraw failing, or withdraw for non-academic reasons may be readmitted to the nursing program only once.
-All readmissions are at the discretion of the nursing faculty committee.
+All re-admissions are at the discretion of the nursing faculty committee.
 A grade of "C" or higher is required in all courses of the Associate of Applied Science Nursing Degree.
 A student who does not earn the required grade(s) will be subject to nursing program dismissal.
 A student may be required to enroll in and satisfactorily complete specific courses for readmission.
 Additional data may be required.
 The nursing faculty committee will consider each student's request for readmission and the decision to readmit will be based on additional data, prior program performance, and space availability.